lgourain/lgourain/README.md

 - 🤝 I’m looking for help with **NutriFit**

-- 👨‍💻 All of my projects are available at [https://lgourain.github.io](https://lgourain.github.io)
+- 👨‍💻 All of my projects are available on [my website](https://lgourain.github.io)

-- 📝 I regulary write articles on [https://www.wanadev.fr/blog/](https://www.wanadev.fr/blog/)
+- 📝 I regulary write articles on [Wanadev Blog](https://www.wanadev.fr/blog/)

 - 💬 Ask me about **javascript, react and vue**